 Our initial analysis:

-The system of training in self-defence in use within this service was based on a 40-year old model of training which was itself initially based on the training paradigm in traditional martial arts.
+The system of training in self-defence and officer safety in use within this service was based on a 40-year old model of training which was itself initially based on the training paradigm in traditional martial arts.
 Key issues were the amount of time available to teach techniques of self-defence to staff and the number of different ‘moves’ thought necessary to adequately prepare a person to defend themselves.

 Why Dynamis was asked to help:

-Training Delivery: This engagement consisted of a series of meetings and presentations to the Risk Managers in charge of training development and the Senior Control & Restraint Instructor team at the training headquarters for the prison service.
+This engagement consisted of a series of meetings and presentations to the Risk Managers in charge of training development and the Senior Control & Restraint Instructor team at the training headquarters for the prison service.
 At these meetings a great deal of modern training methodology and design concepts were presented, which stimulated discussions within that team about what kind of changes where required within their system and how to achieve it.
 Further to this Dynamis was asked to provide an instructor ‘masterclass’ in which the service’s senior instructors could go ‘hands-on’ with the methodology to get a feel for how a modern system of training is imparted to learners in a brief time-period but with high levels of retained skill.

-Outcomes: A group of more than 20 senior instructors gathered at the training HQ to receive our masterclass and the feedback on the day was exceptionally positive.
+A group of more than 20 senior instructors gathered at the training HQ to receive our masterclass and the feedback on the day was exceptionally positive.
 Many of the instructors commented that the methodology shown would result in time savings for them, easier assimilation of the material and increased retention for their students.

 Subsequent to this programme of education, the prison service sent a number of their top staff to our NFPS/BTEC Advanced Self Defence Instructor certification course.
 Their remit was to return the full body of information to the service in order to review and re-format the self-defence training syllabus.
 Many changes were subsequently made to the training of self-defence tactics to officers and staff.